LIONEL SMIT | Prelude

 Everard Read London presents Prelude, an exhibition of new paintings and bronze sculpture by Lionel Smit, one of South Africa’s most celebrated and recognisable artists.

-The exhibition includes 10 large-scale oil paintings on linen and 10 new sculptures - from intimate works to a 1.3 m double portrait and a monumental mask measuring almost 2 metres.
+The exhibition includes 10 large-scale oil paintings on linen and 10 new sculptures - from intimate works to a 1.3 m double portrait and a monumental mask approaching 2 metres in height.

 In this new body of work, Smit gives form to his deep and abiding interest in classical painting and his many influences from art history - from leading lights of the High Renaissance period to Romanticism as expressed in the landscapes of Constable and Turner, as well as the realism, vivid hues and religious themes of the Pre-Raphaelites.